Applications for Winter Renter Researchers are now closed. We have begun reviewing applications and will be in touch with all applicants soon.

 Here's how it works:

-- You apply below to be a Renter Researcher, by Friday 11 November.
+- You apply below to be a Renter Researcher, before Wednesday 10 May.

 - If selected, you receive a temperature tracker.
 You join a community of fellow Researchers, using WhatsApp.

-- We'll stay in touch on the phone and through short surveys to help understand the impact of summer heat on you and other renters.
+- We'll stay in touch on the phone and through short surveys to help understand the impact of winter cold on you and other renters.

-- To help you make the most of your participation, we'll organise professional media training for all Researchers, and also a political engagement workshop from a former politician.
+- To help you make the most of your participation, we'll organise professional media training for all Researchers, and also an advocacy workshop from a former politician.
 We'll give you chances to speak to journalists and your local politicians about your experiences.

 Data gathering through temperature trackers will be anonymous.
 Anything identifiable or in the media will be voluntary, and we will pay an honorarium for people who appear in the media.
 (You can see the participant agreement here.)

-Examples of media coverage from Summer Renter Researchers 2022
+Examples of media coverage from Winter Renter Researchers 2023

 What you get out of it: